dell/csm-docs/content/docs/csidriver/installation/operator/isilon.md

 1. Create namespace.

-   Execute `kubectl create namespace isilon` to create the isilon namespace (if not already present).
-Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'isilon'.
+   Execute `kubectl create namespace test-isilon` to create the test-isilon namespace (if not already present).
+Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-isilon'.
 2. Create *isilon-creds* secret by using secret.yaml file format only.

    2.1   Create a yaml file called secret.yaml with the following content: